 - PC Requirements: Windows 7 SP1 or later, 2.5GHz processor or higher, 4GB RAM minimum, 12 GB free drive space

 7 - Vienna Symphonic Library

-The actually package I'm talking about is the Special Edition Volume 1.
+The actually package we're talking about is the Special Edition Volume 1.
 It is the first volume of the complete package which consists of for 4 volumes in one plugin, each specializing on a particular aspect of orchestra sampling reproduction, such as Articulation Expansion, Appassionata & Muted Strings, Special Winds & Choir.
 This complete bundle package is definitely an investment, when you check the price -- but it is also the swiss army knife of orchestra softwares.
 You can spend years with it and not need to look for samples anywhere else if you're relying upon realistic sounding orchestra compositions for film or classical music.

 The Vienna Symphonic Library company is an innovative and research driven music software company that is based in Vienna.
 According to them, their primary aim is to reproduce the most authentic sounds.
 So the samples are recorded at famous concert halls -- the Konzerthaus, Große Senesaal at Austrian Public Radio ORF's broadcasting house, and the Sage Gateshead concert hall in England.

 From those recording spaces you get an orchestra with just about every instrument you can think of, a staggering 97 in total, with even some non-traditional ones, including choir ensembles ready to perform your compositions and scoring for film.
 It's like having an entire symphonic opera house on your hard drive!
 The samples are also recorded extremely dry.
 There is no reverb on them so it's left up to you to use your favorite reverbs to mold and shape them within your DAW.